INCF/nineml-catalog/README.rst

 Editors
 -------

-The `NineML Calalog`_ is maintained by the NineML committee (http://nineml.net/committee).
+The `NineML Catalog`_ is maintained by the NineML committee (http://nineml.net/committee).